Jade Barbosa: 2020–23

 Barbosa spent the next few years recovering from injuries and other setbacks.
 She competed at various domestic competitions in 2021 and 2022 but was limited to uneven bars and balance beam.
-In August 2023 Barbosa made her all-around comeback at that year's national championships.
-After the two-day competition Barbosa placed first in the all-around, a feat she last achieved in 2007.
+In August 2023, Barbosa made her all-around comeback at that year's national championships.
+After the two-day competition, Barbosa placed first in the all-around, a feat she last achieved in 2007.
 Additionally she placed first on floor exercise and third on uneven bars behind Rebeca Andrade and Lorrane Oliveira.
 Barbosa next competed at the 2023 Paris World Challenge Cup, where she took the silver medal in the floor exercise final behind Mélanie de Jesus dos Santos.
 In October 2023, Barbosa competed at the World Championships along with teammates Rebeca Andrade, Lorrane Oliveira, Flávia Saraiva and Júlia Soares.
 The team took the silver medal behind the United States — Brazil's first team medal in World Championship history.
 Later that month, Barbosa competed at the Pan American Games, where the Brazilian team once again took silver behind the United States.
 Individually, Barbosa finished fourth in the all-around final.

 2024

 Barbosa began the year competing at the Antalya World Challenge Cup where she won gold on floor exercise.
 She next competed at the 2024 City of Jesolo Trophy where she helped Brazil place second behind Italy.
-At the Brazil Trophy she won silver on uneven bars, gold on floor exercise, and placed seventh on balance beam.
+At the Brazil Trophy, she won silver on uneven bars, gold on floor exercise, and placed seventh on balance beam.

 Barbosa was selected to represent Brazil at the 2024 Olympic Games alongside Rebeca Andrade, Flávia Saraiva, Lorrane Oliveira, and Julia Soares.
 During the qualification round Barbosa competed on all four events, helping Brazil qualify to the team final.
-Individually Barbosa placed 20th in the all-around which would have qualified her to the final had teammates Andrade and Saraiva not qualified in a higher position.
+Individually, Barbosa placed 20th in the all-around, which would have qualified her to the final had teammates Andrade and Saraiva not qualified in a higher position.
 During the team final Barbosa competed only on vault, helping Brazil win the bronze medal, their first Olympic team medal in history.

-Life outside gymnastics
+Personal life

-Barbosa has become a very popular sports personality in Brazil since her first major appearance at the 2007 Pan American Games in Rio de Janeiro.
-She has developed a big fanbase among young girls and teenagers in Brazil.
+Barbosa became a prominent sports figure in Brazil following her first major appearance at the 2007 Pan American Games in Rio de Janeiro, and developed a fan base among young girls and teenagers in the country.
 In December 2007 Barbosa was elected Brazil's Sportswoman of the year, an award also given in previous years to gymnasts Laís Souza and Daiane dos Santos.

 Barbosa married her longtime partner, Leandro Ferlini, on September 28, 2024.
 On June 1, 2025 Barbosa announced that they were expecting their first child.
+Their daughter, Eva, was born in November 2025.